ABOUT FINE CELL WORK

 Commission pricing is determined by the size and complexity of the piece with prices starting at £500.
 Find out more about how to commission us.

-Yes we do, find out more about our cushion making up service.
+Yes we do, find out more about Fine Cell Work's cushion making up service.
 We charge £55 (inc VAT and UK delivery) to turn your needlepoint into a cushion.

 Yes you can.
 Prices start at £25 and we need approx. 4-6 weeks notice to personalise an existing item.
-Find out more about our personalisation service.
+Find out more about Fine Cell Work's personalisation service.

 Absolutely.
 Throughout the year we rely on volunteers to help us with our pop-up shops, to help run events, to support us with office admin tasks and to support our apprentices as mentors.
 Some of these are one-off opportunities and others require prolonged support.
 All of our current volunteering opportunities can be found on our volunteer page.